Hood Comedy Movies

 Honorable Mention Hood Comedies

-– Trippin, One of Anthony Anderson’s first films that stars Guy Torrey, Donald Faison, and Deon Richmond as high school students who come across a number of problems, with one being the local gangsters.
+– Trippin, One of Anthony Anderson’s first films that also stars Guy Torrey, Donald Faison, and Deon Richmond as high school students who come across a number of problems, with one being the local gangsters.

 – Phat Beach.
 A movie starring Brian Hooks and Huggy Hopkins, who played Steel in the movie Juice, as two individuals who do everything possible to go on vacation to Los Angeles.
 Phat Beach also has appearances from Coolio and Tiny Lester, also known as Deebo in the movie Friday.